 Dermatology Skin Care Regimen to Treat Poikiloderma of Civatte at Home

 - Broad spectrum sun protection: I recommend mineral zinc oxide sunscreen every day.
 I also recommend using clothing, hats, and scarves to protect the skin that is so prone to this stubborn condition.
 Click here to see the sunscreens that I trust for my patients.

-- Pigment-lightening products, such as prescription tretinoin, glycolic acid, and even hydroquinone: Neck skin is sensitive and can usually only tolerate glycolic acid or tretinoin twice a week, but it still helps.
+- Pigment-lightening products, such as prescription tretinoin, glycolic acid, and even hydroquinone: Neck skin is sensitive and can usually only tolerate glycolic acid or a retinoid twice a week, but it still helps.
 The sides of the neck are more tolerant of these products than the central mid-neck area, which is good since that is where Poikiloderma of Civatte causes the discolored skin.
 Ultimate Pigment and Sun Damage Repair Kit, includes these key ingredients to treat stubborn skin discoloration.
 My kit combines hydroquinone with retinol (a vitamin A compound that is in the retinoid family, just like tretinoin, but available without prescription), glycolic acid, a great broad spectrum sunscreen, plus a complete skin care routine to enhance penetration of the pigment correcting ingredients.

-- Antioxidant skin care products for all sun damage treatments: The best antioxidants for skin care are Vitamin C (which also can lighten pigment by its own unique mechanism) and green tea ECGC polyphenol antioxidants as are in my Green Tea Antioxidant Skin Therapy.
+- Antioxidant skin care products for all sun damage treatments: The best antioxidants for skin care are green tea ECGC polyphenol antioxidants as in my Green Tea Antioxidant Skin Therapy.
 Green tea antioxidants are also soothing and help skin tolerate glycolic acid and retinol when used together.
 The Green Tea Skin Therapy is in the Ultimate Pigment Kit.